The Lost Beach of Okinawa

 On the return hike the tide was low enough that we didn't have to scramble over the huge boulders.
 We were able to wade through the water all the way back to Oku Beach.
 We gingerly walked through tide pools, amazed at the sea life we were seeing.
 We saw all of the "usual suspects" including brittle sea stars, sea cucumbers and sea urchins.
 But we also saw some creatures that we had only seen pictures of before!
 We saw a juvenile sea snake slithering through the tide pools and we saw several nudibranchs clinging to the side of coral.
 The highlight of the tidepools was seeing an octopus quickly swim away and squirt ink.
 It was all an amazing science lesson and gave us lots of things to research when we got home.

 As with most things in Okinawa, I often wonder about the history behind the area.
-Thankfully I am part of a Facebook group called "Hike Okinawa" and it is run by the very knowledgable Rob Oechsle.
-Rob has also hiked The Lost Beach and shared what he knows about the old road and history behind this part of Okinawa.
+I am part of a Facebook group called "Hike Okinawa" where the members post about hikes around the island.
+One of the members, the very knowledgeable Rob Oechsle, has also hiked The Lost Beach and shared what he knows about the old road and history behind this part of Okinawa.
 In his post Rob shares the following information:

 Our hike along The Lost Beach was not one we will quickly forget!